-Founded in 2017, Families Together (formerly Foster Together) connects families who feel isolated with volunteer “Neighbors” who want to prove they’re not alone.
+Founded in 2017, Families Together connects families who feel isolated with volunteer “Neighbors” who want to prove they’re not alone.

 Neighbors deliver meals, groceries, or care packages to one specific family for six months, building a friendship through encouraging notes and phone calls.
-This community support helps stabilize families and children, simultaneously reducing the chance that children need to go to foster care or use Tennyson’s residential services.
+This community support helps stabilize families and children, simultaneously reducing the chance that children need to go into the foster care system.